fluxcd/community/PROCESS.md

 This may include repeated pattern of inactivity, extended period of inactivity, and/or a violation of the Code of Conduct.
 This process is important because it protects the community and its deliverables while also opens up opportunities for new contributors to step in.

 Involuntary removal is handled by the [flux2 maintainers] team.
-Removing a Repository Maintainer for any reason other than inactivity is an Unanimity decision.
+Removing a Repository Maintainer for any reason other than inactivity is a [Supermajority decision](#supermajority-decisions).

 ### Stepping Down/Emeritus Process